PiwikPRO/PPMS-PublicDocs/data_collection/processing/event_type_detection.rst

 There are several ways of excluding an event (e.g. by blacklisting source IP or User-Agent header matching).
 If an event matches given criteria it will be excluded from the reports but is still tracked and receives `ExcludedEvent` type.
+If you experien any report abnormalities you may check Tracker Debugger if any of the legitimate traffic is not excluded by mistake.

 Broken Event
 ~~~~~~~~~~~~~~~~~~